navi-language/website/learn.md

 ### Error Type

-By default, `throw` can throw with a [string] or a custom error type that implement the `error` interface.
+By default, `throw` can throw with a [string] or a custom error type that implements the `error` interface.

 ::: info TIP
-Because Navi has implemented the `error` interface for [string], so you can throw a [string] directly.
+Because Navi has implemented the `error` interface for [string], you can throw a [string] directly.
 :::

 ```nv